RCK777-BALL/WorkPro3/backend/README.md

 # backend

 This folder contains the Express API server.
+Vite is installed only for bundling tests with Vitest and is not required to run the server in production.

 ## Development